-PES works as a single window for different labor programs, such as: Mi Primer Empleo Digno, for disadvantaged youths; Intermediación Directa, which is a search and intermediation assistance program; and Plan de Empleo, which is a platform combining several policies aiming at increasing employability.
-Unfortunately, due to data restrictions, it is not possible to identify individuals who are beneficiaries of these ALMPs.
-Therefore, our estimates correspond to lower bounds estimates of the real effect of PAE participation in PAE and labor outcomes.
-The key identifying assumption is that, in the absence of the treatment, the labor outcomes of individuals in the control and treatment groups would have followed a parallel trend.
+10 PES works as a single window for different labor programs, such as: Mi Primer Empleo Digno, for disadvantaged youths; Intermediación Directa, which is a search and intermediation assistance program; and Plan de Empleo, which is a platform combining several policies aiming at increasing employability.
+Unfortunately, due to data restrictions, it is not possible to identify individuals who are beneficiaries of these interventions.
+Therefore, our estimates correspond to lower bounds estimates of the real effect of PAE.